foundry-vtt-community/wiki.js/setup/hosting/freebsd.md

 4. run `npm install classic-level --build-from-source`
 5. Relaunch your Foundry VTT server following your normal procedure.
 6. Enjoy FreeBSD. :)

+For Foundry v13, using the NodeJS deployment, the instructions differ slightly:
+1. Deploy Foundryv13 NodeJS to a directory of your choice.
+2. cd to that directory
+#Foundry v13 ships with a neutered node-gyp-build.
+Steps 3 and 4 will reattach the required plumbing.
+3. run 'rm -rf node_modules/node-gyp-build'
+4. run 'npm i node-gyp-build'
+#We want to be certain classic-level gets rebuilt against FreeBSD
+5. run 'rm -rf node_modules/classic-lecel'
+5. run 'npm i classic-level'
+6. Launch Foundry as described in the documentation.

 # Base install directly on FreeBSD, not for NAS